-Adequatacy of Regulatory Mechanisms Within the NRM DPS - It has been long recognized that the future conservation of a delisted wolf population in the NRM depends almost solely on State regulation of human-caused mortality.
+Adequacy of Regulatory Mechanisms Within the NRM DPS-It has been long recognized that the future conservation of a delisted wolf population in the NRM depends almost solely on State regulation of human-caused mortality.
 In 1999, the Governors of Montana, Idaho, and Wyoming agreed that regional coordination in wolf management planning among the State, Tribes, and other jurisdictions was necessary.
-They signed a MOU to facilitate cooperation among the three States in developing adequate State wolf management plans so that delisting could proceed (Groen et al. 2008).
+They signed a MOU to facilitate cooperation among the three States in developing adequate State wolf management plans so that delisting could proceed.
 In this agreement, all three States committed to maintain at least 10 breeding pairs and 100 wolves per State.
 The States were to develop their pack definitions to approximate the current breeding pair definition.
 Governors from the three States renewed that agreement in April 2002.

 Because the primary threat to the wolf population (human caused mortality) still has the potential to significantly impact wolf populations if not adequately managed, we must find that the States will manage for sustainable mortality levels before we can remove the Act's protections.
 Therefore, we requested that the States of Montana, Idaho, and Wyoming prepare State wolf management plans to demonstrate how they would manage wolves after the protections of the Act were removed.
 With limited suitable habitat in Washington, Oregon, and Utah and on Tribal lands within the NRM DPS, we believe these areas will play only a small role in the conservation of the NRM DPS.
 We do not believe threats in those States or on Tribal lands are likely to be significant enough to affect wolf population recovery.
 Nevertheless, all areas within the NRM DPS are considered below.

-Several issues were key to our approval of State plans including: consistency between State laws, management plans, and regulations; regulations that prevent excessive take; methods used to measure wolf population status; the organizational ability and skill to successfully monitor and manage State wolf populations; and committments to manage wolves safely above minimum recovery levels.
-Our determination of the adequacy of those three key State management plans was based on the combination of Service knowledge of State law, the State management plans, wolf biology, our experience managing wolves for the last 20 years, the success of wolf management in other areas of the world, peer review of the State plans, the State' response to peer review, and public comments including those from the States.
+Several issues were key to our approval of State plans including: Consistency between State laws, management plans, and regulations; regulations that prevent excessive take; methods used to measure wolf population status; the organizational ability and skill to successfully monitor and manage State wolf populations; and commitments to manage wolves safely above minimum recovery levels.
+Our determination of the adequacy of those three key State management plans was based on the combination of Service knowledge of State law, the State management plans, wolf biology, our experience managing wolves for the last 20 years, the success of wolf management in other areas of the world peer review of the State plans, the State response to peer review, and public comments including those from the States.

-State plans and other documents pertinent to State wolf management postdelisting can be viewed at http://westerngraywolf.fws.gov/.
+State plans and other documents pertinent to State wolf management post-delisting can be viewed at http:// westerngraywolf.fws.gov/.
 All current State and Tribal management laws, plans, and regulations in the NRM DPS have been evaluated and are discussed below.

-Montana - Montana has demonstrated their capacity to manage their wolf population.
+Montana-Montana has demonstrated their capacity to manage their wolf population.
 In June 2005, MFWP entered into a Cooperative Agreement with the Service allowing it manage all wolves in the State subject to general oversight by the Service.
-The State's efforts have proven successful, as Montana's wolf population estimate increased from 152 wolves in 15 breeding pairs in late 2004 (Service et al. 2008, Table 4) to about 422 wolves in 39 breeding pairs in 2007 (Service 2007a).
-Preliminary data indicate that Montana's wolf population in 2008 will be at slightly higher levels than in 2007 (McDonald 2008).
+The State's efforts have proven successful, as Montana's wolf population estimate increased from 152 wolves in 15 breeding pairs in late 2004 to about 491 wolves in 34 breeding pairs in 2008 (Service et al. 2009, Table 4).
+Preliminary data also indicated that Montana's wolf population in 2008 would be at higher levels than in 2007 (McDonald 2008).
 Their post-delisting approach is discussed in detail below.